By Amy Haben

 While I was searching for videos of the famous 70’s groupies, Sable Starr and Lori Maddox, I noticed that all the comments under the videos from men were things like, “Disgusting slut.”, “Just another whore!”, or “I wonder how many venereal diseases she has?”

-On the contrary, the women’s responses ranged from, “The gorgeous Sable Starr!” to, “Lori must of had an amazing time!”
+On the contrary, the women’s responses ranged from, “The gorgeous Sable Starr!” to “Lori must have had an amazing time!”

 Obviously, the guys who left the shitty comments are insecure of sexually empowered women who go out and get what they want.
 Essentially, Lori and Sable adopted certain acceptable male traits– that are quite common for women these days.
 (About time!)